 A beginning course in college physics covering mechanics and heat.
 Theory, problems, and laboratory work.
+Written reports are required on all experiments.
 Physics 101 and 102 are required of all students majoring or minoring in physics, all pre-medical students, and all students preparing for engineering.
 Laboratory fee required.